danteay/corephp-slim-scafold/README.md

 # Slim Scafold

-This is a Slim preconfigured project to create a MVC project based on the [slim/Slim-Skeleton](https://github.com/slimphp/Slim-Skeleton) repository from [Slim Framework](https://www.slimframework.com/).
+This is a Slim preconfigured project to create a MVC or API projects based on the [slim/Slim-Skeleton](https://github.com/slimphp/Slim-Skeleton) repository from [Slim Framework](https://www.slimframework.com/).

 ## Requirements